jkampich1411/PassesApi/README.md

 const SETUP = new Setup(CREDENTIALS, ISSUER_ID);
 ```

 5. Now you can use any class!
-Just pass the `SETUP` variable to any Class!
+Just pass the `SETUP` variable to any class!